kerickson22/myRepo/README.md

 # myRepo
 This repo will contain some great volcano info.

-Seven volcanoes have permanent lava lakes. s
+Seven volcanoes have permanent lava lakes.